N0M4D-D3V/N0M4D-D3V/README.md

 [![Website](https://img.shields.io/badge/-Snow.Crash-black?&logo=github&logoColor=white)](https://github.com/YandrosChaos)

 ## A little bit about me.
-I am a professional developer experienced in many programming languages/frameworks mostly prefer to work with something like TypeScript or Kotlin.
-On the framework side Angular, Ionic, Spring...
-I am also a QUANT so I have my own trad-bash-system in Python.

-- Current Job: AIRBUS MILITARY/Akkodis <> Angular/Ionic/Mobile Developer
-- Previous Job: Kubide Tech Builder <> Angular/Ionic Developer
+Hi there!
+I'm a professional developer with a wealth of experience working with a variety of programming languages and frameworks.
+My preferred languages are TypeScript and Kotlin, while my go-to frameworks include Angular, Ionic, and Spring.

+I'm also a QUANT, which means I have a keen interest in quantitative finance and data analysis.
+In fact, I've even developed my own trad-bash-system in Python (private repo, sorry :v).

+Currently, I'm employed as an Angular/Ionic/Mobile Developer at AIRBUS MILITARY/Akkodis, where I help to build cutting-edge solutions.
+Prior to that, I worked as an Angular/Ionic Developer at Kubide Tech Builder, where I honed my skills in web and mobile development working for the startup sector.

+Check out my Github profile to see some of my recent projects and contributions.
+I'm always open to collaboration and learning from others, so feel free to reach out if you have any questions or ideas to share.

+Thanks for stopping by!

 ### How to reach me?
 [![Mail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:victor.develops@gmail.com)